Agouza

 Agouza (العجوزة) is one of nine municipal districts that form Giza city, which is part of the Greater Cairo metropolis, on the western bank of the river Nile.
 It is situated between 6th October Bridge and 15 May Bridge and south of Imbaba.
-Most of it is colloquially known as Mohandessin, a 1950s planned community originally called Madinat al-Awqaf, sub-divided in to a number of profession-based housing cooperatives, one of which was for engineers (mohandissin).
+Most of it is colloquially known as Mohandessin, a 1950s planned community originally called Madinat al-Awqaf, sub-divided in to a number of profession-based housing cooperatives, one of which was for engineers (مهندسين).

 The Egyptian National Circus and the adjoining Balloon Theater are on the Agouza Corniche.
 The British Council main centre in Egypt is also on the Corniche.

 History

 Agouza used to be a mostly royal and state-owned agricultural estate held under waqf (endowment) until the early 20th Century with villages, such as Mit Okba, and 'izbas (hamlets) such as al-Hutiyya.
 From the 1930s the Ministry of Awqaf piloted plans to turn the estates into a new suburban district of Cairo as Dokki to its south flourished.
 In 1948, its chief architect Mahmoud Riad set out the final plan of Madinat al-Awqaf, with plots being advertised for sale that year.

 Much of this development along with smaller developments to its south made up the Wasat (middle) district in the city of Giza, before being divided in 1997 into the districts of Agouza (most of which is Madinat al-Awqaf/Mohandessin) and Dokki, (the other half of Madinat al-Aqaf plus other developments) with most of Agouza known colloquially as Mohandeseen, even though it is a smaller non-administrative shiakha (census block) within it (see Demographics below).